PIGS - Animatronic Puppets.

 The Cici’s Pizza Pigs project presented us with a tough challenge.
 It required us to create four wild, partying pigs racing around in a van.
 This is exactly the kind of thing we love to do, but the catch was, we only had three weeks to create the animatronic puppets for it.

 Within the tight deadline, we were still able to build in full facial animatronics- eyes, eye blinks, brows, ears, nose wiggle, mouth, tail, and we even included a wild tongue in/out and wiggle mech.
-The neck, arms, and general body movement were hand and rod puppeteered, and the compositing also allowed for removing the puppeteers and puppeteer rods.
+The neck, arms, and general body movement were hand and rod puppeteered, and the compositing also allowed for removing the puppeteers and puppeteer rods in post production.